-Create colorful outdoor butterfly art with your cutting machine that can be displayed indoors or outdoors!
-These butterflies are made from binder dividers!
-A fun material to use that is both inexpensive and waterproof!
+Create colorful butterfly art with your cutting machine that can be displayed indoors or outdoors!
+These butterflies are made from binder dividers – a fun material to use with your cutting machine!

 A few years ago, I created butterflies for my fence using cardboard, tin foil and paint.
-Believe it or not, those butterflies lasted 5 summers – FIVE!
-I think that’s pretty amazing considering they were exposed to the rain, sun and wind every day for five summers.
+Believe it or not, those butterflies lasted 4 summers!
 It was eventually time to retire those butterflies but I really missed them!
 SO, I created new butterflies for my fence – this time using my Cricut cutting machine.